 - Elefriends is a supportive online community where you can be yourself.
 We all know what it’s like to struggle sometimes, but now there’s a safe place to listen, share and be heard.

-- Anytime Advice and Mental Health Support Helpline is free to all Plymouth University students.
+- Anytime Advice and Mental Health Support Helpline is free to all University of Plymouth students.
 It provides practical information, resources, information about local services, counselling and web-based support.

 Additional self-help resources